nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## **Appendix C : Non Functional Requirements**

- 1. _Unburden_ should run smoothly
+ 1. _Unburden_ should run smoothly.
- 2. _Unburden_ should be able to run all on all operating systems
+ 2. _Unburden_ should be able to run all on all operating systems.
- 3. _Unburden_ should be able to store up to 1000 tasks per user
+ 3. _Unburden_ should be able to store up to 1000 tasks per user.
- 4. _Unburden_ should not take up a lot of space
+ 4. _Unburden_ should not take up a lot of space.
- 5. _Unburden_ should be start up quickly
+ 5. _Unburden_ should be start up quickly.
- 6. _Unburden_ should be able to process requests from the user in under 1ms
+ 6. _Unburden_ should be able to process requests from the user in under 1ms.
- 7. _Unburden_ should not crash
+ 7. _Unburden_ should not crash.
- 8. _Unburden_ should not do anything else other than what the user inputs
+ 8. _Unburden_ should not do anything else other than what the user inputs.
- 9. _Unburden_ should be able to recover from errors easily
+ 9. _Unburden_ should be able to recover from errors easily.
+ 10. _Unburden_ should be able to store the data safely when the application closes.

 ## **Appendix D : Glossary**